diazgio/linkedin-skill-assessments-quizzes/sharepoint/sharepoint-quiz.md

 - [x] by groups
 - [ ] by users

 #### Q33.
-A user wants to be notified when a certain file changes.
-What can achieve this?

-- [ ] an object alert
-- [ ] a document alert
-- [ ] a site alert
-- [ ] a library alert

-#### Q34.
-When a user tries to create a new document in a SharePoint library, the default option is not Microsoft Word.
-What setting do you need to change in the library?

-- [ ] site template
-- [ ] document template
-- [ ] versioning
-- [ ] audience targeting

-#### Q35.
 A SharePoint site document library has become disorganized with numerous folders.
 How can you disable folder creation without modifying any permissions?

-- [x]
+- [x] A

 ```
 1. Library Settings
 2. Advanced Settings
 ```

-- [ ]
+- [ ] B

 ```
 1. Site Settings
 2. Manage Site Features
 ```

-- [ ]
+- [ ] C

 ```
 1. Library Settings
 2. Audience Targeting Settings
 ```

-- [ ]
+- [ ] D

 ```
 1. Site Settings
 2. Site App Permissions
 ```

-#### Q36.
+#### Q34.
 SharePoint lists and libraries have similarities.
 What differentiates a library from a list?

 - [ ] Unlike a library, each column in a list contains data.
 - [x] Unlike a list, each item in a library contains a file.
 - [ ] Unlike a library, each item in a list contains a document.
 - [ ] Unlike a list, each column in a library contains data.

-#### Q37.
+#### Q35.
 To control library submissions in a SharePoint site, you need to implement approvals.
 Where do you find this setting?

 - [ ] document workflow settings
 - [x] document versioning settings
 - [ ] document audience targeting settings
 - [ ] document validation settings

-#### Q.38.
+#### Q.36.
 Which SharePoint feature is an example of a prebuilt application?

 - [ ] plan
 - [x] site
 - [ ] survey
 - [ ] page

-#### 39. You would like a SharePoint subsite to have a mailbox.
+#### 37. You would like a SharePoint subsite to have a mailbox.
 While researching configuration options, which statement do you find to be true?

 - [ ] a subsite can have a single mailbox
 - [x] a susite cannot have a mailbox
 - [ ] a subsite canhave any number of mailboxes
 - [ ] a subsite can have a shared mailbox with the parent site

-#### 40. A user needs to access a business intelligence reporting dashboard within a SharePoint site.
+#### 38. A user needs to access a business intelligence reporting dashboard within a SharePoint site.
 Currently they do not have permission to view any content.
 Which group can provide the appropriate permissions?

 - [x] Team Site Members
 - [ ] Team Site Visitors